apstamp45/gpt-tool/README.md

 # TODO

-- Add method to save chats to file
+- Add method to save chats to file DONE(?)
 - If possible, colorize text to differentiate ChatGPT's and your text
 - Maybe: port to tool to ncurses to make a more interactive interface?
 - Add multiple undo's possible.
+- Catch errors such as internet issues and API key errors.

 # Links: